Background & Problem Statement

 While there have been some approaches to security modeling in recent years, such as AEGIS , UMLsec , SecureUML , and ASE , none of them seem to have found much appeal in industry.
 For example, a recent study investigates why UMLsec has not been adopted in industry .
 We argue that one of the reasons is that while all of the approaches demonstrate useful concepts for modeling security, none of them address the problem of complexity that arises when modeling security-related concepts.
 We argue that it is impractical to document and describe security in its entirety in complex models, especially for enterprise software applications that consist of hundreds of different software services.
 Apart from the general problem, this also contradicts the ideology of DevOps or DevSecOps, according to which team silos should be eliminated and cross-functional teams should be used for software development.
 How is the security of a software application to be communicated and jointly developed by cross-functional teams if the modeling language for modeling security in the software architecture or IT architecture leads to special and highly complex models that can only be understood and maintained by a few experts?

-In this reseach project a new approach shall be developed to create more lightweight and easy accessable security models for software architectures or IT architectures.
+In this reseach project a new approach shall be developed to create more lightweight and easy accessable security models for system architectures.
 We want to investigate what the practical obstacles are that hinder the use of existing modeling concepts in industrial and academic contexts.
 Based on this, we want to develop new approaches to mitigate the obstacles and thus create a more usable approach to security modeling.

 Flechais, Ivan, M. Angela Sasse, and Stephen MV Hailes.
 “Bringing security home: a process for developing secure and usable systems.”
 Proceedings of the 2003 workshop on New security paradigms.
 2003.